 February 23-24: Appointment making continues.

-April 21: All pastors who are moving or beginning a new appointment are required to attend the Moving Pastors Workshop from 10 a.m. - 2 p.m. in Macon.
+TBA: All pastors who are moving or beginning a new appointment are required to attend a Moving Pastors Workshop, the details of which will be released soon.
 This workshop provides helpful information so all may have a successful start.
 Pastors receiving a new appointment will be contacted by the superintendent of the district they will be serving with additional details, including the location.

 As you see, the appointment process is the most important work we do as a Cabinet, and one that I want to live into God’s will.
 I feel it is important to be transparent to all our clergy and congregations.
 Please be mindful that as the bishop for both the Alabama-West Florida and South Georgia Conferences, I have two cabinets and two appointment processes to complete during the next three months.